akaak/blog/_posts/2015-12-19-blog-with-poole.md

 ---
 layout: post
-title: How is blog built?
+title: "How is blog built?"
+published: true
 ---

-How is the blog built?
+How is this blog built?

 Jekyll + Poole + Github Pages

+Trying the page editing in prose.